 There are lots places I can store the rolled-up sun shade when not in use…either the door pocket, the back-of-the-seat pocket, shoved in the seat next to the door, (though I’m always afraid it will fall out of the car that way), but we decided on under the center arm.
 We usually have the arm down for their water bottles (AAH sorry, the two old blankets we used to use to cover the seats are still there!).

+NOTE: The 2nd method, with the elastic just as the ends, starts here.
+As mentioned in the above edit, I prefer this method because it's easier to put onto the carseat by me and by my kids.
 NOW, for my next attempt at the car seat sun shade, I decided to actually measure the seat.
 What a concept!

 Then I traced the remaining sunshade onto the flat sheet and cut it out as before.
 Then this time, I accounted for the measurement plus allowed some room for seam allowance (oh about 2 inches total), and drew a curve for a sewing line onto the back of the sunshade.